Intel-Edge-AI-SW-Developers-2nd-Platoon/platooning_bando_truck_999/README.md

 ## Steps to run

-1. How to run with python file.
+1. How to run with

-2. How to run with bash file

 ## Output